Add a Package

 - The packages are written in Swift 4.0 or later.

-- The packages all contain at least one product (either library or executable).
+- The packages all contain at least one product (either library or executable), and at least one product must be usable in other Swift apps.

 - The packages all have at least one release tagged as a semantic version.